earthai-tech/hydro-learn/README.md

 ##  Overview

 *Hydro-learn* is a Python-based package for solving hydro-geology engineering issues.
-From methodologies based on Machine Learning,It brings novel approaches  for reducing numerous losses during the hydrogeological
+From methodologies based on Machine Learning, It brings novel approaches  for reducing numerous losses during the hydrogeological
 exploration projects.
 It allows to:
-- reduce the cost of permeability coefficient (k) data collection during the engineering projects,
+- reduce the cost of hydraulic conductivity (K) data collection during the engineering projects,
 - Guide drillers for to locating the drilling operations,
 - predict the water content in the well such as the level of water inrush, ...

 ## Licence

-*WATex* is under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) License.
+*hydro-learn* is under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) License.

 ## Installation

 The system requires preferably Python 3.10+.

-## Demos
+## Demo

-### Predict permeability coefficient ``K`` from logging dataset using MXS approach
+### Predict hydraulic conductivity ``K`` from logging dataset using MXS approach

 MXS stands for mixture learning strategy.
 It uses upstream unsupervised learning for ``k`` -aquifer similarity label prediction and the supervising learning for